jmoniz155/advanced-css-portfolio/README.md

 ![alt text](assests/images/screenshot.png)

 ## Credits
-I want to give credit to my coding teacher Jon Desrosier and my tutor Armenuhi Avanesyan for all the help getting me going in the right direction building this page.
+I would like to give credit to Mahesh from tutors university for helping me understand booleans, console.log

 List your collaborators, if any, with links to their GitHub profiles.